-Baker Hughes Holdings LLC, a Delaware limited liability company (the Company, BHH LLC, we, us, or our), and the successor to Baker Hughes Incorporated, a Delaware corporation (BHI) is an energy technology company with a diversified portfolio of technologies and services that span the entire energy value chain.
-The partnership was formed as the result of a combination between BHI and the oil and gas business (GE O&G) of General Electric Company (GE).
-On April 15, 2020, the Company changed its name from Baker Hughes, a GE company, LLC to Baker Hughes Holdings LLC.
-As of June 30, 2020, GE owns approximately 36.5% of our common units and Baker Hughes Company (Baker Hughes) owns approximately 63.5% of our common units.
+Baker Hughes Company (Baker Hughes, the Company, we, us, or, our) is an energy technology company with a diversified portfolio of technologies and services that span the entire energy value chain.
+The Company was formed as the result of a combination between Baker Hughes Incorporated (BHI) and the oil and gas business (GE O&G) of General Electric Company (GE) (the Transactions).